 To get out of the mess, he negotiated a new payment schedule with his supply houses, dropped most of his commercial work, and began offering residential electrical services instead.

-When focusing or refocusing, think in terms of building your business as a commodity with shareholder value—and one that’s able to operate efficiently, even when you’re not around.
+”Think in terms of building your business as a commodity with shareholder value — and one that’s able to operate efficiently, even when you’re not around.

 Identify your target audience with specific demographics.

-Develop electrical business ideas to reach your specific audience.
+Develop electrical business ideas to reach your target audience.

 Don’t put all of your electrical branding eggs in one marketing basket.